 You can serve this bhawra karela fry with some hot plain rice and khatti dal.

 Serve it hot or you can serve it at room temperature.

 So let’s get started with the Bharwa Karela Fry, Stuffed Bitter Gourd Fry

-- 250 gms small bitter gourd / karela
+- 250 gms small bitter gourd, / karela

 - 2 tbsp yogurt

-- juice of 1 lemon
+- 1 juice of lemon

-- salt to taste
+- 1/2 tsp salt, or to taste

-- 1 pod of garlic
+- 1 pod garlic